The Prince-Bishopric of Basel after 1813

 Geneva’s Choice in 1815

-On December 30, 1813, the entry of the Austrian general Count Ferdinand Bubna von Littiz (1768-1825) ended fifteen years of French domination of Geneva.
-The city welcomed the French revolutionary troops enthusiastically in 1798.
-After the fifteen years of French annexation, French-speaking Geneva stood at an important crossroads in its two thousand years of existence. … Read more » “Geneva’s Choice in 1815”
+On December 30, 1813, the Austrian general Count Ferdinand Bubna von Littiz (1768-1825) entered Geneva, ending fifteen years of French domination.
+In 1798, the city enthusiastically welcomed the French revolutionary troops.
+After fifteen years of French annexation, French-speaking Geneva stood at a crucial crossroads in its two-thousand-year existence.
+On January 1, 1814, the regents who … Read more » “Geneva’s Choice in 1815”

 1500 Swiss on a Timber Raft or Höllander Flöße